-Joerg Rieger and Terra Schwerin Rowe have recently edited and published a series of essays looking at new ways
+Joerg Rieger and Terra Schwerin Rowe have recently edited and published a series of essays looking at new ways of expressing the intersection of religion, economics, and ecology.

 One Love: The Gospel of Marley

 Cameron Young, leading

 In the year of his 79th birthday and the release of the biographical film "One Love", we explore the life, music, and words of Bob Marley, not only as musician, but spiritual leader and... prophet?
 All Church Potluck Today - Bring a dish to share and plan on enjoying breaking bread together.
 Remember to place your food in the kitchen when you arrive.